WangXinRuo77/react2/webpack/information/README.md

 # introduce

-this information project is a repo for how to manage webpack complie,build information

-the point to control webpack compile information is *stats* config argument!

-so. i will test every value for it. and write down every effect it is .

-the office document is [HERE](https://webpack.js.org/configuration/stats/#stats)
+this information project is a repo for how to manage webpack complie,build information. the point to control webpack compile information is *stats* config argument!so. i will test every value for it. and write down every effect it is .the office document is [HERE](https://webpack.js.org/configuration/stats/#stats)

-i will introduce everyone by chinese.

-# stats
+# stats 字符串基础配置

 1. errors-only